mattyoung101/omicron/omicam/README.md

 - CMake: To work around various issues (see below), a newer version of CMake than the one provided by the Ubuntu repos is provided.
   The easiest way to install the latest CMake, in my opinion, is to [add the PPA](https://apt.kitware.com/) and then just `sudo apt install cmake`.
-- Ninja: `sudo apt install ninja-build`
-- Clang & LLVM: `sudo apt install clang lldb llvm libasan5 libasan5-dbg`
+- Clang & LLVM: `sudo apt install clang lldb llvm libasan5 libasan5-dbg` **TODO consider removing, use gcc instead**
 - NLopt: `sudo apt install libnlopt-dev libnlopt0`
 - libjpeg-turbo: `sudo apt install libturbojpeg libturbojpeg0-dev`
 - gstreamer: [see here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html) and also